ry-sta/security-study-plan/README.md

 If you study 3-4 hours per day for next 6 months, you can literally clear high rewarding jobs provided you do lots of hands-on and go through each necessary topic/concept more than thrice and you are from tech background.
 This actually worked in my case.
 >
 >Please note that there are some topics that would be common for any listed security roles.
 Check [common-skills-study-plan](common-skills-study-plan.md)
->
->I will try my level best to add study references from the beginners perspective but will have even advanced level coverage too.
->
->All the best for your security journey!

 ## What is it?
 This is to give a study plan to prepare for a specific role.
 It is of course multi months hard work and dedication which needs a proper roadmap.